 There are a few pillows on the couch and bed, they can be used, or not.
-Giving choice.
+Giving greater choice for guests.

 Incorporate autism-friendly interior design with access to fresh air and the outdoors.
-All the windows open to provide fresh air.
-And the backyard is sensory-rich as it borders on a little wood.
-On the other hand, with purpose, there is not a lot of yard furniture or outdoor décor to provide balance and make it sensory-friendly.
-As well, you will note that the backyard is stamped concrete and not grass.
-So there is a less rich sensory-experience on your feet.
+For example, keeping the windows open to provide fresh airflow.
+Additionally, the backyard is sensory-rich as it borders on a little wood.
+However, I chose not to include a lot of yard furniture or outdoor décor to provide balance and make it sensory-friendly.
+As well, you will note that the backyard is stamped concrete and not grass so there is a less rich sensory-experience on your feet.

 In making your home autism-friendly, pay attention to scents and aromas.
 I use mostly scent-free cleaning supplies and scent-free laundry detergent.
-Moreover, I don’t use fabric softener.
-Instead, I use dryer balls and add vinegar to the rinse cycle, which adds no odor.
+Moreover, I don’t use fabric softeners.
+Instead, I use dryer balls and add vinegar to the rinse cycle, which adds no odour.

 The ventilation system of the apartment is shared with the house.
 It runs independently but can be turned up by a button on the wall.

-Further to autism-friendly housing design, there is an office/den in the two-bedroom apartment.
-It provides an additional private space.
-Where someone can sit.
-Alternatively, with enough space to exercise or do yoga.
+Further to the autism-friendly housing design, there is an office/den in the two-bedroom apartment.
+This area provides additional private space where someone can sit.
+Alternatively, with enough space to engage in various forms of physical activity such as yoga.
 I ensured there were two extra closets outside of the bedroom and a lot of cabinetry in the kitchen.
 Autism design guidelines should include adequate storage to reduce clutter, allow for clear pathways and movement throughout the space.

 It is a basement apartment, so there are stairs down to it.
 As part of home modification, including home modifications for autism, I added a handrail.
-Also, there a red mat at the bottom to provide contrast.
+Also, there a red mat at the bottom to provide contrast at the landing and interior entrance to the apartment.
 Your sense of vision and your sense of balance are strongly linked.

-Interoception is your sense of your internal body.
-Hunger, thirst, when you need to go to the bathroom.
-How you feel, inside.
-It too should be considered in autism home design.
-For example, the apartment was designed so that the washer and dryer were separate from the bathroom.
-When combined, the bathroom is more likely to be occupied with someone doing laundry.
+Interoception is your sense of your internal body and how you feel internally.
+This includes sensations such as hunger, thirst, and the urge to use the toilet.
+It is important to consider interception in autism home design.
+For example, the apartment was designed so that the washer and dryer were separate from the toilet.
+When combined, the toilet is more likely to be occupied with someone doing laundry.